 It is important that the in-person briefings - and accompanying written instructions - do not only focus on the content of the questionnaire and the conduct of the actual interview.
 It will be essential to brief interviewers in detail on the respondent selection procedures (if applicable), the contacting procedure and the registration of the calling process using the standard contact forms.
-Interviewers should be briefed on a broad repertoire of approaches to enhance their response rates, in a way that allows them to tailor their approach to the specific situation.
-This will be of particular importance for less experienced or less well-trained interviewers.
-In countries with high levels of refusals, briefings should cover additional training on refusal avoidance and refusal conversion techniques (see 4.4 and 4.5).
+Interviewers must be very familiar with the content and structure of the contact forms and the process by which these are to be completed, for example if details are to be entered in the CAPI admin block or using a designated application.
+The importance of submitting up to date information on the current status of each sample unit in a timely fashion should be stressed.
+Interviewers should also be briefed on a broad repertoire of approaches to enhance their response rates, in a way that allows them to tailor their approach to the specific situation.
+In countries with high levels of refusals, briefings should cover additional training on refusal avoidance and refusal conversion techniques (see 5.4 and 5.5).
 If the contact procedures being used on the ESS differ from those usually employed by the survey organisation extra time needs to be reserved during the briefing to inform interviewers about the ESS contact procedures.
-All interviewers will also need to be briefed on the coding of observable data (7.1.6).
+All interviewers will also need to be briefed on the coding of observable data (7.1.5).

 In addition to disseminating information, an equally important aim of the in-person briefings is to motivate the interviewers working on the ESS.
-This might be achieved by conveying the importance of such a large crossnational survey to them for example by providing some background to the survey and presenting some key findings from earlier rounds.
-Interviewers might also find this information useful when 'selling' the survey to target persons.
+This might be achieved by conveying the importance of such a large cross-national survey to them, for example by providing some background to the survey, by presenting response rates from previous rounds in their and other countries, and by presenting some key findings from earlier rounds.
+Interviewers might also find this information useful when 'selling' the survey to target respondents.
 It is important that interviewers feel that their role in the ESS process is essential and that their skills and efforts are being acknowledged.
 There is evidence that interviewers who are confident about their ability to elicit cooperation tend to achieve higher response rates.
-Note that sufficient remuneration for all interviewer tasks is also a strong motivating factor (see 2.4).
-The CST will provide a template PowerPoint presentation for interviewer briefings (as part of 7.1.5), which can be easily adapted for use in different countries.
+Note that sufficient remuneration for all interviewer tasks is also a strong motivating factor (see3.4).